Neitong/Graph/README.md

 # Graph

 ## Overview
-This project demonstrates graph traversal using Depth-First Search (DFS) and Breadth-First Search (BFS) in C++.
+This assignment demonstrates graph traversal using Depth-First Search (DFS) and Breadth-First Search (BFS) in C++.
 The graph is represented as an adjacency list using a `std::map` of vectors.

 ### Graph Used for Traversal
 The graph used for traversal is as follows: